You have a great startup idea; you believe in this idea, you live this idea. But, having an idea just doesn’t fit the bill anymore.

 Many entrepreneurs try to solve this by hiring freelance developers when they start a new business.
 But more often than not, this engagement does not work out as expected due to a variety of reasons.
 For example, if you do not have enough tech experience, it would be hard to interview and hire the right freelancer.
 I’m sure I don’t need to tell you the importance of getting the first hire of your startup right.
 So, it’s important that you have a tech guy that has some skin in the game to stay motivated and be working at your best interests.

-This article will guide you about the following points and help you find the right tech partner for your business:
+This article will guide you on the following points and will help you find the right technology partner for your business.

 He/she can be responsible for: